iayushhb/SAA-C03/README.md

 -   Dynamically increase capacity and change the volume type with no downtown or performance impact to your live systems.
 -   Amazon EBS provides the ability to create snapshots (backups) of any EBS volume and write a copy of the data in the volume to S3, where it is stored redundantly in multiple Availability Zones

+#### EBS Details :

+-   Your EBS volumes will always be in the same AZ as the EC2 instance to which it is attached.
+-   You can resize EBS volumes on the fly.
+You do not need to stop or restart the instance.
+However, you will need to extend the filesystem in the OS so the OS can see the resized volume.
+-   You can change volume types on the fly (e.g., go from gp2 to io2).
+You do not need to stop or restart the instance.

 ### EBS Volume Types :

 -   **SSD**(Solid State Disk) :